spgennard/vscode_cobol/README.md

 ## Tips

-- If you find you are not getting symbols in the outline view or peek/goto definition on anything is not functioning, please check the ``Output->COBOL`` panel as it may give you a reason, for example a line limit has been surpassed or the file is determined to be COBOL.
+- If you find you are not getting any symbols in the outline view or the peek/goto definition functionality does not work, please check the ``Output->COBOL`` panel as it may give you a reason for this.

+   For example the editor line limit has been surpassed or the file fails to be identified as a COBOL source file.

 ## Online resources